These states have implemented stay-at-home orders. Here's what that means for you - KVIA

 Washington

-The order does not prohibit people from going outside for a walk, Inslee says, but people must keep six feet away from each other.
+The order does not prohibit people from going outside for a walk, Inslee says, but people must keep 6 feet away from each other.

-While the general order takes effect immediately, the governor’s office says nonessential businesses have until March 25 to close.
+While the general order takes effect immediately, the governor’s office says nonessential businesses had until March 25 to close.

 “It’s time to hunker down in order to win this fight,” Inslee said in a televised address.